fmgarage/fx-reports/README.md

 ### The Editor

 Create and maintain templates for using with FX Reports.
-If you do not want to use it online, simply download the index.html and open it locally in your browser.
+If you do not want to use it online, simply download the `editor` folder and open `index.html` locally in your browser.